csprance/gecs/addons/gecs/README.md

 - **Setting Up the World**: In your main scene, add a node extending `World` and add your entities and systems as children.

+_ **Executing the systems in the world**: Make sure to call ECS.process(delta, group) to run your systems.
+To process all active systems regardless of their group, omit the `group` parameter

 ```gdscript
 # main.gd
 extends Node